Glasgow Airport Movements 2019

 JW191, held in April this year, was a large-scale event but JW192 involved substantially less naval units and is thought to be one of the smallest ever.
 As usual there was an airborne element with any participating Maritime Patrol Aircraft again temporarily based at Prestwick Airport rather than RAF Lossiemouth which is undergoing an upgrade to accommodate the service’s new P-8 Poseidon Maritime Patrol Aircraft.
 Add info re date etc*

-On the run-up to any Joint Warrior, or while it`s underway, there`s always the chance of a military aircraft belonging to the UK, Canada, the USA or a NATO ally stopping in at Glasgow, however, the appearance of C-130H Hercules, serial number 1217 of the United Arab Emirates Air Force on the morning of 1 October was very unusual and not thought to be connected with Joint Warrior as the UAE is not one of the participating nations.
-Military representatives from around the world are sometimes invited to watch proceedings from the control centre though.
+On the run-up to any Joint Warrior, or while it`s underway, there`s always the chance of a military aircraft belonging to the UK, Canada, the USA or a NATO ally stopping in at Glasgow, however, the appearance of C-130H Hercules, serial number 1217 (f/v) of the United Arab Emirates Air Force on the morning of 1 October was very unusual and not thought to be connected with Joint Warrior as the UAE is not one of the participating nations.
+However, military representatives from around the world are sometimes invited to watch proceedings from the control centre so this may have been the case here.

 This aircraft, which dates from 1976, is currently operated by the UAEAF`s 4 Squadron but originally bore the South African registration ZS-JIY, having been delivered to the civilian carrier Safair who subsequently leased it to Air Botswana.
 Safair, which was established in 1969, is based at OR Tambo International Airport, Johannesburg and operates one of the world's largest fleets of civil Lockheed L-100 Hercules cargo aircraft.
 This Herc has was acquired by the UAEAF in February 2010.
 It parked up on the northside, beside the impounded Thomas Cook A330 and left the next day.